Skin Cancer Screening and Treatment in Naperville, Hinsdale and Burr Ridge, IL

-It’s critical to differentiate a normal dark spot from a deadly melanoma, and the safety of you in your skin is paramount in our eyes.
-We offer comprehensive skin evaluations of all your growths and moles, utilizing dermoscopy to identify skin cancers early, and biopsy lesions that have atypical features worrisome for skin cancer.
-We treat skin cancers using multiple approaches, educate you on your options, and will recommend what is most appropriate for the cancer – and your health.
+It’s critical to differentiate a normal dark spot and other lesions from a deadly melanoma.
+We offer comprehensive skin evaluations of growths and moles, utilizing dermoscopy (a polarized light tool) to identify skin cancers early and biopsy lesions that have atypical features.
+We treat skin cancers using multiple approaches, educate you on your options, and recommend what is most appropriate for this type of cancer and your health.

 Benign (non-cancerous) Growths

-With “wisdom” may come new skin growths and brown spots, fortunately, many of which are completely harmless.
+With wisdom and age may come new skin growths and brown spots; fortunately, many are completely harmless.
 Sunspots (lentigines) can occur over the chest and arms, and raised brown overgrowths of the top layer of the skin (seborrheic keratosis) are common on the trunk after the age of 30.
 Skin tags regularly occur in the armpits and skin folds, overactive oil glands often appear on the face (sebaceous hyperplasia), and cysts can grow on different parts of the body.
-The key is first properly identifying these as not being cancerous; then, if desired, there are plenty of cosmetic treatments available to clean up their appearance.
+The key is first properly identifying these as harmless; then, if desired, cosmetic treatments can be applied to minimize their appearance.